Connecticut Personal Injury Attorneys

 If you have been in a serious accident and feel pain, it is recommended the first thing you do is to get medical assistance.
 Once a medical doctor has had time to review your condition, your next call should be to a personal injury law firm that can help you understand your legal rights, and avoid the pitfalls incurred by others.

 Accidents caused by another person’s recklessness are often referred to as “negligence.”
-From car collisions to slip and falls and vicious animal attacks, we may be harmed in any number of ways by a person’s negligence.
+From car collisions in Connecticut to slip and falls and vicious animal attacks, we may be harmed in any number of ways by a person’s negligence.